tpetricek/cv/data/academic.md

   - institution: Google Digital News Initiative
   - range: 2016
   - start: 2016
-  - label: Awarded €50,000 for research on programming tools for data journalism.
+  - label: Awarded €50,000 for research on *Programming tools for data journalism*.
 My proposal was selected as one of 128 out of 1,200 and allowed me to develop an independent research project at The Alan Turing Institute.

 * Fellowship